asr1/AccessPlusPlus/README.md

 **Version 1.1.0.1:**
 * Fixed a bug where arranged classes would erroneously appear on the calendar.
-(Also, the version numbers are not intended to be binary.)
+(Also, the version numbers are not intended to be binary).

 **Version 1.1.0.0:**
 * Fixed a bug where some schedules had classes duplicated 114 times in their schedule, progressing over each week.